 In addition to an in depth study of 1100 Broadway's structural system, two additional studies will be conducted in fields of study outside of structures.
-At this time two options will be proposed which include two related breadth topics.
-One of these options will ultimately be selected to research.
+Both breadth topics will focus on the Key System portion of the building.

 The Key System Building is a 37,000 square foot historic office building which was damaged in the 1989 Loma Prieta earthquake and has remained vacant ever since.
 It is now a National Historic Landmark and its facade is incorporated into the design of the first eight floors of 1100 Broadway.